Investigation of Core Transport Barriers in DIII-D Discharges with off-axis Te Profile Peaks: Dedicated experiment

 \subsection{L-mode comparison}

 The experiment is also performed in L-mode for comparison.
-In these discharges, the lower triangularity is increased from $0.5$ to $0.6$, and the average electron density $\bar{n}_{e}$ during ohmic phase is decreased from $1.9\times 10^{19}\ \mathrm{m^{-3}}$ to $1.4\times 10^{19}\ \mathrm{m^{-3}}$.
+In these discharges, the lower triangularity is increased from $0.5$ to $0.6$, and the average electron density $\bar{n}_{e}$ during the ohmic phase is decreased from $1.9\times 10^{19}\ \mathrm{m^{-3}}$ to $1.4\times 10^{19}\ \mathrm{m^{-3}}$.
 These changes raise the L-H threshold, causing the discharge to remain in L-mode with up to 2.8 MW of ECH power.
 Figure \ref{fig:L_history} shows a pair of L-mode discharges with $1.5$ and $2.8$ MW of ECH heating power.
+In both cases, electron density remains the same after ECH switch-on.
 No off-axis peak is observed during the low power L-mode discharge; the ratio in figure \ref{fig:le} stays less than unity.
+It is worth-noting that an hollow $T_e$ profile is observed in the high power L-mode discharge.
+However, the electron heating rate near $\rho_{dep}$ is slower than that in H-mode discharges with lower auxiliary ECH power.
+No central $T_e$ cooling was observed during the formation of hollow $T_e$ profiles (Fig. \ref{fig:ld}), which is a marked difference from previous RTP experiments \cite{Hogeweij_1996}.
+Power balance analysis from ONETWO \cite{ONETWO_ref} also shows that heat transfer from electrons to ions does not increase after ECH switch-on.
+As a result, the hollow $T_e$ profile is not due to additional energy sink near the magnetic axis.

-It is worth-noting that an off-axis peak is observed in the high power L-mode discharge.
-In figure \ref{fig:ld} we can see that $T_e$ near $\rho_{dep}$ grows larger than $T_e$ inside the core.
-The ratio between the two is shown in figure \ref{fig:lf} and becomes greater than unity at around $1235$ ms until $1320$ ms. However, this off-axis peak is much less prominent and persists for less time than its counterpart in H-mode discharges; as in figure \ref{fig:1d}, the ratio increases to approximately $1.5$ and is greater than unity for more than $200$ ms. This comparison and previous observations regarding the dithering H-mode discharge suggest that L-H transition is essential for the formation of sustained off-axis $T_e$ peaks.
+In figure \ref{fig:ld} we can see that $T_e$ near $\rho_{dep}$ grows larger than $T_e$ in the core.
+The ratio between the two is shown in figure \ref{fig:lf} and becomes greater than unity at around $1235$ ms until $1320$ ms. Near the off-axis $T_e$ peak, the normalized electron collisionality $\nu_e^*\ll 1$ and is comparable to the $\nu_e^*$ in the H-mode discharges.
+However, this off-axis peak is much less prominent and persists for less time than its counterpart in H-mode discharges; as in figure \ref{fig:2d}, the ratio increases to approximately $1.5$ and is greater than unity for more than $200$ ms. The difference in off-axis $T_e$ peak evolution between L-mode and H-mode discharges with similar $\nu_e^*$ suggests that collisionality is unlikely the driving force of core transport changes.

 It should be noted that we observe a brief L-H transition in L-mode discharges with more than $2$ MW of ECH during this campaign.
 For example, the discharge shown in Fig. \ref{fig:lb} briefly entered H-mode around $1285$ ms, indicated by the oscillation in $D_\alpha$ emission intensity (see figure \ref{fig:lb}).
 This transition caused a quick rise in $T_e$ near $\rho_{dep}\sim 0.40$ (figure \ref{fig:ld}) at the same time and extended the duration of off-axis peak shown in Fig. \ref{fig:lf}.